One Year Later (comics)

-"One Year Later" is a 2006 comic book storyline running through books published by DC Comics.
-It involves a narrative jump exactly one year into the future of the DC Universe following the events of the Infinite Crisis storyline, to explore major changes within the continuities of many different comic books within the DC Comics library.
+"One Year Later" is a 2006 comic book storyline running through the books published by DC Comics.
+As the title suggests, it involves a narrative jump exactly one year into the future of the DC Universe following the events of the "Infinite Crisis" storyline, to explore major changes within the continuities of the many different comic books within the DC Comics range.

 Synopsis

-Following the events of the Infinite Crisis storyline, every DC Comics series jumped ahead in-story by one year.
+Following the events of the "Infinite Crisis" storyline, every DC comic series jumped ahead in-story by one year.
 The events of the missing year were depicted in real time in the weekly comic book series 52.
 The "One Year Later" storyline started in March 2006, starting the same week that Infinite Crisis #5 went to press, and before the first issue of 52.
 Most first issues bearing the "One Year Later" logo were the first parts of multi-issue storylines, and featured major changes to the status quo of each character, often intentionally left unexplained as these details would be filled in by the remaining issues of Infinite Crisis and the 52 series.

 Numerous prominent heroes were missing or inactive for most of the year as the "One Year Later" issues commenced.
 Heroes known to have been gone for the missing year were Aquaman, Batman, Blue Beetle, Green Arrow, Hawkman, Martian Manhunter, Nightwing, Robin, Superman and Wonder Woman.
 The Flash went missing, but Jay Garrick had been protecting Keystone City in his absence.

 The DC Trinity

-The year-long absence of the three most prominent superheroes of the DC Comics universe—Superman, Batman and Wonder Woman—and their return to active duty were a significant part of both the "One Year Later" series and 52 series.
+The year-long absence of the three most prominent superheroes of the DC Comics universe—Superman, Batman and Wonder Woman—and their return to active duty was a significant part of both the "One Year Later" series and 52 series.

 Superman

 The Superman storyline "Up, Up and Away!", was co-written by Geoff Johns and Kurt Busiek, with art by Pete Woods (and two issues by Renato Guedes), and cover art by Terry and Rachel Dodson.
 The four-month, eight-part introductory story arc ran through both Action Comics #837–840 and Superman #650–653.
-The story primarily featured a depowered Clark Kent (having lost his powers in the climax of Infinite Crisis) using his skills as a journalist to defend Metropolis from both organized crime and Lex Luthor, newly bankrupt and disgraced due to his actions in the series 52.
-Gradually, however, Superman began to regain his powers, just in time to battle the embittered Luthor as he sought to inflict his revenge upon Metropolis with the help of stolen Kryptonian battle technology and redesigned versions of the Toyman and the Kryptonite Man.
+The story features a depowered Clark Kent who, having lost his powers in the climax of Infinite Crisis, uses his skills as a journalist to defend Metropolis from both organized crime and Lex Luthor, who is newly bankrupt and disgraced due to his actions in the series 52.
+Superman regains his powers in time to battle the embittered Luthor, who is seeking revenge on him and wielding Kryptonian technology.

 Batman

-In the Batman storyline, "Face the Face", written by James Robinson, with art by Leonard Kirk and Don Kramer.
+The Batman storyline "Face the Face", was written by James Robinson, with art by Leonard Kirk and Don Kramer.
 It ran through Detective Comics #817–820 and Batman #651–654.